At a glance CBV Collection Services Ltd, also known as CBV Collections, is a Canadian debt collection agency that has operated since 1921.

 Visit agency websiteWhy is CBV Collection Services calling me?

-If CBV is calling, the original creditor has either assigned your unpaid account to CBV for collection or sold the debt to CBV outright.
+If CBV is calling, the original creditor has either assigned your unpaid account to CBV for collection or sold the debt outright to CBV.

 This could be an old debt you've forgotten, a wrong number or mistaken identity.
 Scammers can also impersonate a collection agency.